tonychu-yw/tonychu-yw/README.md

 ### Hello there!
-I am Tony Chu, a grad student at UW iSchool with great interest in data.
+I am Tony Chu, a recent grad student from UW iSchool with great interest in data.

 I'm currently working on creating automatic LC subject headings with Charlene @ NYU Libraries.
 I'm also looking for full-time opportunities; please feel free to reach out to me at tonychu-yw at gmail.com.
 Profile Photo: His Boundlessness Dubs I.